-Review: Amazon's new duo of Echo Dots are a roundabout success
+Amazon Echo Dot & Echo Dot with Clock (4th Gen) review: Having a ball

 - LED functionality and capabilities unchanged from 3rd Gen

-Amazon Echo Dot (4th Gen) and Echo Dot with Clock (4th Gen) Price & release date
+Amazon Echo Dot (4th Gen) and Echo Dot with Clock (4th Gen): Price & release date

 Amazon announced the Echo Dot (4th Gen) and Echo Dot with Clock (4th Gen) at its fall 2020 hardware event, alongside a larger Echo (4th Gen), Echo Show 10 (3rd Gen), and products by Ring and Eero.
-At the original publication date of this review, the new Echos are available for pre-order.
-The Echo Dot (4th Gen) will start shipping to customers on October 22, while the Echo Dot with Clock (4th Gen) will begin shipping later on November 5, 2020.
+The Echo Dot (4th Gen) began shipping to customers on late October 2020, while the Echo Dot with Clock (4th Gen) began shipping in early November 2020.

-The Echo Dot (4th Gen) will retail for $50, and the Echo Dot with Clock (4th Gen) will retail for $60.
-Although these are new devices, I wouldn't be surprised to see one or both offered at a discount during Amazon's upcoming Black Friday 2020 sales event.
+The Echo Dot (4th Gen) generally retails for $50, and the Echo Dot with Clock (4th Gen) for $60, but both devices are often discounted below that price, especially on shopping holidays like Prime Day and Black Friday.
+Currently, the Echo Dot is selling for $25, and the Echo Dot with Clock is $35, thanks to the announcement of new models at Amazon's 2022 Devices & Services event.

+The 5th Gen Amazon Echo Dot and Echo Dot with Clock pick up new features like a temperature sensor, improved ultrasound motion detection, and better speakers.
+Pre-order is open now, with the Echo Dot coming in at $50 and the Dot with Clock at $60.
+These items will be released on October 20th.

 Dynamite design, superior sound, getting greener